Wladimir Klitschko: Klitschko vs. Brewster II, Ibragimov, Thompson

 From the opening bell, both fighters fought tentatively, avoiding risks.
-Klitschko retreated onto the outside, fighting at a distance and remaining unattainable for Ibragimov who tried to establish his right jab but had his right hand constantly pushed down by Klitschko.
+Klitschko retreated onto the outside, fighting at a distance and remaining unreachable for Ibragimov who tried to establish his right jab but had his right hand constantly pushed down by Klitschko.
 By the end of the opening round, Klitschko became more active with his jab, while Ibragimov unsuccessfully tried to catch Wladimir with a series of right and left hooks.
 By the third round, Klitschko took control of the center of the ring, keeping Ibragimov at the end of his left jab and occasionally throwing right jabs as well.
 In the fifth round, Klitschko caught Ibragimov with a straight right hand, however Ibragimov appeared to be unhurt.
 Most of Ibragimov's attempts to close distance ended with Klitschko tying him up.
 In the second half of the fight, the situation did not change, with Klitschko keeping Ibragimov at distance with straight shots, while Ibragimov was only able to occasionally catch Klitschko with single shots to the body.
 Ibragimov's corner was almost silent from the sixth round onwards, unable to give their man any meaningful advice.
 Klitschko's dominance became even more visible after he caught Ibragimov with a straight right in round nine, almost knocking him down.
 He caught Ibragimov again with a counter left hook at the end of the eleventh.
 The twelfth round saw Ibragimov unsuccessfully trying to catch Klitschko with overhand shots.
 Ultimately, the fight went the distance, with Klitschko being declared the winner by unanimous decision.
 The judges scored the bout 119–110, 117–111 and 118–110.
 Klitschko reportedly earned $9 million for the fight.
 He donated $500,000 of his earnings to the Bronx's Laureus Sport for Good Foundation.

 The fight was heavily criticised by observers and prominent boxing public figures.
 Boxing promoter Bob Arum called the fight "an absolute shame", while Dan Goossen described it as "awful".
 Boxing journalist Phil Santos pointed out that Klitschko fought for the majority of the fight "only with his left hand", proving once again that he "is the best heavyweight in the world right now".
 Santos also noted that such cautious, safety-first style was not going to help Klitschko to increase his popularity in the United States.
 Some observers were more apologetic of Klitschko's performance: "It's really irritating that so many people, people that know very little about boxing, say that Klitschko's dominance means stagnation for the heavyweight division.
 There's no denying that once Klitschko collects all the belts, he will go down as one of the all-time greats.
 Yes, he fights cautiously and isn't willing to exchange shots, but who told us that greatness in boxing is measured with the number of knockdowns?
 Why the boxer that is able to not get hit with a hard shot over the course of twelve rounds is less great than the champions from the past that sacrificed their health for the sake of success?"